cilium/cilium/examples/kubernetes/README.md

 # Kuberentes + Cilium

-This tutorial will show you how you can have full IPv6 connectivity between docker containers orchastreted by kubernetes.
+This tutorial will show you how you can have full IPv6 connectivity between docker containers orchestrated by kubernetes.
 All your services will be able to talk with their producers by only using the service name instead of static IPs.

 ## Requirements